Tight colorful no-dimensional Tverberg theorem

-In 2020, Adiprasito~\textit{et al.}~\cite{adiprasito2020theorems} proposed a dimension-free variation of the Tverberg problem, which can be formulated in both general and colorful settings.
-Their formulation removes the dependence on dimension from the size of the point set by relaxing the intersection condition, instead requiring the convex hulls of parts to be intersected by a common ball of bounded radius.
-In particular, they posed the colorful no-dimensional Tverberg problem in Euclidean space.
-Here, we formulate this problem in the more general setting of Banach spaces.
+In 2020, Adiprasito \textit{et al.}~\cite{adiprasito2020theorems} proposed a dimension-free variant of the Tverberg problem, in both the uncolored and colorful settings.
+Their formulation removes the dependence on the ambient dimension from the size of the point set by relaxing the intersection condition: instead of requiring the convex hulls to share a common point, one asks that they all meet a common ball of bounded radius.
+Their colorful result~\cite[Theorem~6.1]{adiprasito2020theorems} can be formulated as follows.